evxyz/Haskell_For_Cats/HaskellForCats-CatchingUp.md

 the goal for Sunday Jan 5th is Chapter 4 & exersizes and getting through Chapter 5.

-We are having a Catch up on Sunday the 29th for GHC config, and Github

 NOTE! the Haskell-platform, has all the tools we'll need and then some.
 The book and video both use the deprecated Hugs compiler; it works okay; but the renowned Glasgow Haskell Compiler 7.6.x included in the Haskell-platform, is the current standard.